silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 ### Prefer specific modules over recipes

-When upgrading a project, it is recommended to require recipes over modules.
-However, when upgrading a module, you want to limit the number the number of additional packages that gets installed along with your module.
-You should target specific packages that your module dependents on.
+When upgrading a project, it is recommended to require recipes rather than modules.
+However, when upgrading a module, you want to limit the number of additional packages that gets installed along with your module.
+You should target specific packages that your module depends on.

-For example, let's say your module adds a new ModelAdmin to the SilverStripe administration area without interacting with the CMS directly.
-In this scenario the main module you will need is `silverstripe/admin` which contains the `ModelAdmin` class and related administration functionality.
+For example, let's say your module adds a ModelAdmin to the SilverStripe administration area without interacting with the CMS directly.
+In this scenario, the main module you need is `silverstripe/admin` which contains the `ModelAdmin` class and related administration functionality.
 If you update your `composer.json` file to require `silverstripe/recipe-cms`, you'll force your users to install a lot of modules they may not need like `silverstripe/cms`, `silverstripe/campaign-admin`, `silverstripe/asset-admin`, `silverstripe/versioned-admin`.

 ### Avoid rigid constraints

-Choose constraint based on the minimum version of SilverStripe 4 you are planning on supporting and allow your module to work with future releases.
+Choose constraints based on the minimum version of SilverStripe 4 you are planning on supporting and allow your module to work with future releases.

 For example, if your module requires an API that got introduced with the 4.1 release of `silverstripe/framework`, then that's the version you should target.
 You should use the caret symbol (`^`) over the ellipse (`~`) so your module works with more recent releases.
 In this scenario, your constraint should look like `"silverstripe/framework": "^4.1"`.